keshri23jayesh/questionbank/README.md

 # questionbank
-Questionbank under development for the students of the BIT PATNA and some other colleges . http://admin1500616.pythonanywhere.com/bank/
+Questionbank under development for the students of the BIT and some other colleges . http://admin1500616.pythonanywhere.com/bank/

 Technology used :- Python (Django),HTML,CSS,JAVASCRIPT,BOOTSTRAP.